Sapphire is the September birthstone.

 Pink Sapphires tow a fine line between Sapphire and Ruby.
 This is because they must meet a required color saturation before they can be considered a Ruby.

-There are pinkish-orange Sapphires that are called padparadscha that can actually command higher prices than some blue Sapphires.
+There are pinkish-orange Sapphires that are called padparadscha.
+They can actually command higher prices than some blue Sapphires.

 The name ‘Sapphire’is from the Latin word sapphirus and from the Greek word sappheiros, which means‘blue stone’.

-Sapphires are found in North America, Africa, Brazil, Australia, China, Sri Lanka, Vietnam, Thailand, and Myanmar.
+Sapphires originate from North America, Africa, Brazil, Australia, China, Sri Lanka, Vietnam, Thailand, and Myanmar.
 Their origin can affect their value as much as carat, clarity, cut, and color.

-They are often included in building scientific instruments, electronics, watches, and high-durability windows.
+They are often part of building scientific instruments, electronics, watches, and high-durability windows.